boundedinfinity/eiab/guide/docs/guide/control.md

 gpg --version
 ```

-You should see something similar to the following:
+You should see something similar to the following.

 ```bash
 gpg (GnuPG) 2.0.22